icpc/ccs-specs/Contest_API.md

 ### Required and optional endpoints

 The only required endpoints are metadata: `api` and `access`.
-The only required property is `id` (if it exists on the endpoint).
+The only requirements for properties are that collections must have an `id` property, and all endpoints that are supported must have at least some property, i.e. an endpoint can't be empty.
+[Referential integrity](#referential-integrity) must also be kept (for example, if a submission has a team_id, then teams must be supported).

 All other endpoints and properties are optional.
-The only exceptions to this are obvious logical requirements (for example, a submission must come from a team) and the requirement for referential integrity (for example, if a submission has a team_id, then teams must be supported).
 `access` exists so that you can discover which endpoints and properties are supported by a given provider.